Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Both 3D Object and Integrated Mesh layer types model geometries as triangle meshes using the mesh-pyramids profile.
 The mesh-pyramids profile uses the triangles geometry type to store triangle meshes.
 The meshes have a reduced level of detail, are segmented by features, and available in the interior nodes.

-See the [Geometry](docs/1.6/geometry.cmn.md) section for more details regarding Integrated Mesh, 3D objects and point scene layer.
+For more details regarding 3D objects and point scene layer, see [Geometry](../docs/1.6/geometry.cmn.md).<br/>
-See the [defaultGeometryShema](docs/2.0/defaultGeometrySchema.pcsl.md) for more details regarding point cloud scene layer.
+For more details regarding point cloud scene layer, see [defaultGeometryShema](../docs/2.0/defaultGeometrySchema.pcsl.md).

 ### Textures

 Textures are stored as a binary resource with a node.
 The texture resource contains the texture images.
 I3S supports most commonly used image formats, like JPEG and PNG, and compressed texture formats like ETC2.
 Both integrated mesh and 3D object profile support textures.
 Authoring applications can provide additional texture formats using `textureEncoding` declarations.

-See the [Textures](docs/1.6/texture.cmn.md) section for more details.
+See the [Textures](../docs/1.6/texture.cmn.md) section for more details.

 ### Attribute Model and Storage